xsnpdngv/GTest4C/README.md

 # Scope and Focus

-In this document the following topics and areas are covered:
+The following topics and areas are meant to be covered:

 - Writing clear and maintainable tests for C code using GoogleTest.
 - Using assertions to express expected behavior.